parsiya/parsiya.net/content/post/2021/2021-05-31-remote-file-share/index.markdown

 * `t4g.micro`: `3.87 USD/mo`

 So, worst case we will be paying less than **5 dollars a month**.
-This would have been a significant sum when I was growing up but, if you are doing the kind of bounties that need this kind of shares you should be able to make it.
+This would have been a significant sum when I was growing up, but if you are doing the kind of bounties that need this kind of shares you should be able to make it.

 # Issues